-Robbie Renalson - Hyperbaric Supervisor
+Robbie Renalson - Chamber Supervisor

 Robbie started diving in his native New Zealand in 1997 and has completed over 3500 dives since.
 He is a qualified Diver Medic Technician, HSE part IV diver, Megalodon Rebreather diver and a PADI IDC Staff Instructor teaching in NZ, UK, Malta, Gozo, Norway, Thailand, Bahamas and Egypt.
 He began working in the London Diving Chamber in 2008 before being relocated to Rugby in 2009 ready for the opening of MDC.

 Most Likely to talk about in the chamber: Try shutting him up.

 Giacomo's first diving experience was in 2012 and after donning a single tank and jumping into the water he found he was hooked on the adventure.
 Gaining his PADI Divemaster he later went on to qualify in 2017 as a Surface Supply Air Diver and began working in the commercial world.